cooper-org/cooper/docs/source/problem.md

 ## Loss

-The {py:class}`~cooper.CMPState` dataclass includes the loss, which must be a scalar `torch.Tensor` representing $f(\vx)$, and is used to update the primal variables in the optimization.
+The {py:class}`~cooper.CMPState` dataclass includes the loss, which must be a scalar {py:class}`torch.Tensor` representing $f(\vx)$, and is used to update the primal variables in the optimization.
 For feasibility problems, where only constraint satisfaction matters, the loss should be set to `None`.

 ## Constraints